Aalto5G/nmsynproxy/README.md

 Performance should be great.
 With any recent good CPU, even as few as three threads should achieve 40 Gbps link saturation when transferring large files.

+There are two main supported variants of SYN proxy: nmsynproxy and ldpsynproxy. nmsynproxy supports only netmap, ldpsynproxy can be used with netmap (using the `netmap:` prefix on inteface names) or without netmap (by leaving out the prefix).
+For highest performance, either nmsynproxy or the `netmap:` prefixed use of ldpsynproxy is required.
+This requires netmap to compile the sources and also the netmap kernel module must be installed.

 # Prerequisites

 You need to have flex and bison installed in order to compile this project.
 Also, needless to say, compiler tools and GNU make must be available.
-To actually communicate with real network interfaces, you also need netmap, but more on that later.
+To actually communicate with real network interfaces, you also need netmap for the highest performance possible, but more on that later.
+If low performance is enough, ldpsynproxy can be used instead of nmsynproxy.

 Also, pptk submodule must be initialized and updated.